pc-aide/AWS/01 AWS Certified Solutions Architect - Professional/00 Tips & Tricks/01 Search from 100k instances.md

 # 01 Search 100k instances

 ## Seach
-* I hanve 100k instances
+* I have 100k instances
 * So search only one thing i know
 * My ip public for example